 🗻Depth, Compression of Perspective & Scale

-We anticipate staying 1-2 nights close by to Peggy's Cove, and at an Inn in Baddeck along the Cabot Trail further north.
+We anticipate staying 2 nights close by to Peggy's Cove, 2 nights likely in Ingonish Beach along the Cabot Trail, and 1 night in Cheticamp.
 There is a lot of ground to cover on this trip, so we will place ourselves where it makes the most sense for where we want to be.

 Check back in July 2026 for updated information.